Vancouver Comic Arts Festival

 The Comic Arts Festival at the Roundhouse

-The Vancouver Comic Arts Festival (VanCAF) just to happen just before Victoria Day.
+The Vancouver Comic Arts Festival (VanCAF) used to happen just before Victoria Day.
+In 2026, however, it takes place on the first weekend in July.
 Admission is free.
-In 2026, however, it takes place on the first weekend in July.

 Everyone can attend VanCaf regardless of whether you’re a comic professional, die-hard fan, or casual reader.
 The festival celebrates the independent spirit and creator-owned ethos in comics and graphic novel publishing.
 It’s the place to go to meet your favourite comic book creator, take in a panel discussion, and pick up an autographed book or two!